scchess/evAl-chess/README.md

 Kaggle offers a database of 25,000 FIDE chess games, each analyzed by Stockfish for 1 second per move; this yields on the order of 2 million positions (assuming 40 moves -- 80 plies -- per game) and their 'ground-truth' evalutions.
 We use this data to train our model.

 # Progress
 After around 2 hours of training, our current model gives a squared-error of 0.446 -- that is, between our function's output and Stockfish's ground-truth.
 On positions where the ground-truth evaluation is between 0.1 and 1, the squared-error is even lower at 0.167.

-The problem is that we don't know whether this is accurate enough.
-Using `PyChess` to extract the features is slow, so we can't use our evaluation function in an engine to test its performance.
-The next step in this project is to compare our function's performance with that of Stockfish's by evaluating the same positions in the dataset using Stockfish's function.
-This is annoying to do, because Stockfish's code is so technical.
-(See https://github.com/mcostalba/Stockfish.)

-If our function performs worse than or at a similar level to Stockfish's function, we need to get more data and/or train further.
-Otherwise if it performs better, we're done, and all we need to do is port `extract_features.py` to C++ to improve its performance so it can be used in an engine.
-(That's the goal, after all.)
+This makes the function more accurate than Stockfish's static evaluation function which yield a squared-error of >3 on the same data (>1 omitting outliers).

+While this is encouraging, the function is still too slow to use in a Chess engine.
+The problem for now isn't even the evaluation speed of the neural net; it's the time it takes to extract the features.
+The next step is to port `extract_features.py` to C++ and wrap it with a Python API .